-In the case of tropical cyclones, a payout to a country would depend on the storm's intensity and track relative to the distribution and exposure of government assets and on the attachment and exhaustion points and coverage limit that the country has selected.
-Once the trigger level has been reached, the payout increases as the modelled loss increases, due to higher hazard intensity or a closer track (or both) for the storm (relative to the distribution and exposure of assets).
+In the case of hurricanes, a payout to a country would depend on the storm's intensity, track and storm surge relative to the distribution and exposure of government assets and on the attachment and exhaustion points and coverage limit that the country has selected.
+Once the trigger level has been reached, the payout increases as the modelled loss increases, due to higher hazard intensity, a closer track and/or greater storm surge for the storm (relative to the distribution and exposure of assets).

-Payouts for tropical cyclones are determined based on government losses calculated using storm data from the National Hurricane Center (NHC) in the United States and parameters fixed within the loss estimation model used to underpin CCRIF's policies.
+Payouts for hurricanes are determined based on government losses calculated using storm data from the United States National Hurricane Center and parameters fixed within the loss estimation model used to underpin CCRIF's policies.
 The model calculates the level of wind and ocean hazards, such as storm surge, encountered across the affected area and uses the pre-fixed value and distribution of government exposures to those hazards to calculate a government loss.